fozagtx/filecursor/README.md

 The Filecoin Agent opens browsers to help you navigate Filecoin hosting, automatically requests testnet tokens (USDC & tFIL), and teaches you about decentralized storage.

-The Synthik Agent creates realistic datasets based on your specifications, adapting to any domain or industry requirements.
+The Synthik Agent leverages Synthik Labs' advanced API to create realistic datasets based on your specifications, adapting to any domain or industry requirements with high-quality synthetic data generation.

 ## Tech Stack